 And it's a cause for concern.
 When we think in terms of multiplication, every broken link in the reaction process has severe consequences.
-One new member who leaves the church, is not just a single person, but a loss of the 1000 believers he might have become ten years down the road if properly nurtured and trained.
+One new member who leaves the church, is not just a single person lost, but the potential loss of the 1000 believers he might have become ten years down the road, had he been properly nurtured and trained.
 A person who survives church membership, but never learns to reproduce, is not much better.
 In the grand scheme of things, a loss of 999 potential members is only marginally better than the loss of 1000 potential members.

-If we can figure out how to remove all these "lead rods", however, it would only take a single "neutrino" to start the world's final, spiritual chain reaction!
+But there's also great potential here.
+If we can simply figure out how to remove all these "lead rods", it would take nothing more than a single "neutrino" to start the world's final, spiritual chain reaction!
 Exciting thought, isn't it?

 CommentsHow important is it focus on multiplication rather than addition?
 What do you see as the biggest hindrances to reproduction?
 What do you see as essential to jumpstarting a chain reaction that leads to global evangelism?

 |Posted by Dan Vis on 03/03/23 - Coach|